joinpursuit/AC_4_Web/units/deepdive/lessons/http_module_1/http_module_1.md

 response.end("end of response");
 ```

-### Node `http` Server

-Let's put the above pieces together to make a simple node http server.
-It will respond to any request with the string `"Hello, World!"`.
-We will use the `http.createServer` method, which takes as argument a callback function that will be invoked every time the server receives a request.

 ### Port Number

 Finally,  we start the server using the `server.listen` command and specifying the port number (the address of the process that will run the server).
 Recall the chrome network tab - the server's ip and the port are separated by a semicolon.